jessex7/RecipeWizard/README.rst

 **Recipe Wizard**

 A playground app to learn more about various technologies in the python ecosystem.
+Should help meal planning, grocery list generation, and recipe management.

 Things to do: